 The spellings are taught in class every week and we have attached an example of how this looks in class.
-It is an interactive lesson where we explain and teach the rules for that week, as well as looking for other words that follow the same rules/patterns.
-We will also use the common exception words in context.
+The children will write the list number in their planner.
+It is a very interactive lesson where we explain and teach the rules for that week, as well as looking for other words that follow the same rules/patterns.
 Applying this learning to others words is a really powerful part of this process.
 Understanding what the words mean is vital and we teach the definitions in context as part of the lessons.
+The list is long though, so they may need some reminding/support when they get home!
 The children will have the opportunity to work on the rules and the words in the lesson and they will be on display in the classroom.
-There are opportunities for dictionary and thesaurus work.
+There are lots of opportunities for dictionary and thesaurus work.
 We also aim to refer to the words and spelling rules as much as possible during other lessons that week and we will give them opportunities to practise them (including using kahoot quizzes, which can also be accessed at home).
 Teaching spelling is a great way to develop vocabulary and curiosity about words/language and the list should generate some interesting discussions at home.

 The weekly timetable is very busy at school and time is limited, so it is really important that all children work on their weekly spellings at home as well.
-There is space for them to write them in their book but they might enjoy working on them in different ways too!
+There is space for them to write them in their booklet but they might enjoy working on them in different ways too!

-Here are some suggestions: write them on post it notes and display them around your home (the bathroom mirror is a great place to look at them when brushing teeth); write them in a creative/colourful way; write them out and hide them around the house for your child to find; write them out with missing letters for your child to fill in; and ask your child to test you and they get to mark it!
+Here are some suggestions: write them on post it notes and display them around your home (the bathroom mirror is a great place to look at them when brushing teeth for two minutes); write them in a creative/colourful way; write them out and hide them around the house for your child to find; write them out with missing letters for your child to fill in; and ask your child to test you and they get to mark it!
 We are sure that you have lots of great ideas and family routines too and we would love to hear about them or see some photos.
 We could share your fantastic efforts at home in the newsletter and inspire others.

 We have attached an example of the spelling test script.
-It is done this way every week and we always group the spelling rule together as this helps the children to consolidate the rule.
+It is done this way every week and we always group the spelling rule together (sets of five words) as this helps the children to consolidate the rule.
 However, we do mix them up within their set of five and we advise you to do the same at home.
+As the booklet is so full, we will be covering some rules just in class and we will be sure to share that information with you.

-Key terms for Year 3 spellings/spelling rules:
+Key terms for Year 6 spellings/spelling rules: